panagiotagrosdouli/DynNav/README.md

 ### 15.5 Learned A\* (C01)

 On a 35×35 grid with 18 obstacles, the learned-heuristic variant typically reduces node expansions by 25–45 % at a path-cost penalty under 5 %.
 The reduction grows with clutter density and vanishes in open space.
+Reproduce with [`contributions/01_learned_astar/experiments/eval_astar_learned.py`](contributions/01_learned_astar/experiments/eval_astar_learned.py).

 ### 15.6 CVaR A\* (C03)

 Setting α = 0.95 with a risk weight of 3.0 reduces the worst 5 % of per-step risks by 30–60 % at a 5–15 % path-length penalty.
+Reproduce with [`contributions/03_belief_risk_planning/experiments/lambda_sweep_risk_length_demo.py`](contributions/03_belief_risk_planning/experiments/lambda_sweep_risk_length_demo.py).

+### 15.7 Irreversibility / returnability (C04)

+The irreversibility threshold τ exhibits a sharp feasibility phase transition; see [`contributions/04_irreversibility_returnability/experiments/run_irreversibility_tau_sweep.py`](contributions/04_irreversibility_returnability/experiments/run_irreversibility_tau_sweep.py) and detailed results in [`docs/README_Irreversibility_Aware_Planning results.md`](docs/README_Irreversibility_Aware_Planning%20results.md).

-All values are reproducible from the corresponding seeds, either via `run_all_contributions.py --modules N` or via the Streamlit dashboard.
+All values are reproducible from the corresponding seeds, either via the cited scripts or via the Streamlit dashboard.

 ---